dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * IP fragmentation
 * TCP stream information:
      * Multiple DNS messages may have been sent in a single TCP segment
-     * A DNS payload may have be split across multiple TCP segments
+     * A DNS payload may have been split across multiple TCP segments
-     * Multiple DNS messages may have be sent on a single TCP session
+     * Multiple DNS messages may have been sent on a single TCP session
 * Malformed DNS messages if the wire format is not recorded
 * Any Non-DNS messages that were in the original packet stream e.g. ICMP